colinrobertbrooks/blog/content/posts/a-wedding-website.md

   <div class="col-2-12 hide-on-mobile"></div>
 </div>

-After the wedding date, this section renders a component with a thank you note so the splash page isn't anachronistic.
+After the wedding date, this section renders a component with a thank you note so the page isn't anachronistic.

 <div class="grid">
   <div class="col-2-12 hide-on-mobile"></div>